 If properly implemented, taxpayers can, at least, entrust the committee to closely monitor large infrastructure projects their behalf.

 Since last year, the CoST initiative has been applied to five construction projects with a combined budget of 90 billion baht.
-The largest one is the Airport of Thailand’s (AOT) 62-billion-baht expansion of Suvarnabhumi International Airport (Suvarnabhumi Phase 2).
+The largest one is that of the Airport of Thailand’s (AOT) 62-billion-baht expansion of Suvarnabhumi International Airport (Suvarnabhumi Phase 2).

 With the CoST initiative, the improvement in information disclosure is evident.
 Initially, the AOT did not publish online any documents concerning the project.